fhiso/sources-and-citations/citation-elements.md

-{.note} This definition of a *class* is sufficiently aligned with the XML Schema's notion of a simple type, as defined in &#x5B;[XSD Pt2](http://www.w3.org/TR/xmlschema11-2/)], that they *may* be used as the *range* of *citation elements*.
+{.note} This definition of a *class* is sufficiently aligned with the XML Schema's notion of a simple type, as defined in &#x5B;[XSD Pt2](http://www.w3.org/TR/xmlschema11-2/)], that they *may* be used as the *range* of *citation element terms*.
 Best practice on how to get an IRI for use as the *class name* of XML Schema types can be found in &#x5B;[SWBP XSD DT](https://www.w3.org/TR/swbp-xsch-datatypes/)].

 The *class name* for the *class* of *strings* is: